 After observing that their protologies [origin stories] appear similar I argue that they propose different anthropologies, with human beings being created for different reasons.
 In Islam it is to know the power of God, and in Christianity to know his love.
 Both agree that the worship of the Creator is essential to the human telos.
 The fundamental bifurcation in the two metanarratives, though, emerges at the point of harmartiology: Christianity claiming that the entry of death through sin into the universe is the fundamental problem in the metanarrative, with Islam presenting the divine contest between God and the devil, who himself will utilize the strategy of ignorance or jahiliyya to debar people from knowing God’s commands and obeying them.
 In the Christian metanarrative the rebellion of man is of such depth that humanity’s alienation from God becomes communal and communicative: original sin.
 In Islam the rebellion results in expulsion from the Garden, though the original innocence of humans is retained.
 Those who obey God’s commands will, in the end, return to the Garden. -131.

 Two Stories of Everything is easy to read with a helpful glossary at the end of 137 pages of text.
 The reader might desire a little more explanation at times and may quibble at some details.
 Overall, the book is a great example of the importance of understanding the metanarrative of the audience in communicating the gospel.
 Surface similarities or points of contact must be examined in the context of the metanarrative in order to understand the meaning.
 We might find that what we think is a great point of contact is understood very differently in the local metanarrative.

-Mike Matthews’ book, A Novel Approach (which I reviewed in December, 2017) explains the importance of studying the stories and metanarratives in communicating the gospel as do the rest of the series, “There is More to the Story” by the consultants at Worldview Resource Group.
+Mike Matthews’ book, A Novel Approach (which I reviewed in December, 2017) explains the importance of studying the stories and metanarratives in communicating the gospel as do the rest of the series by the consultants at Worldview Resource Group.